cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 As a researcher, my expertise was more rooted in the realm of algorithms, data structures, and [open-source software development](../software.html).
 So, my abilities were applied to projects which much smaller scale.
 For me, expanding my knowledge to encompass large, multi-faceted software systems required some learning curve.
-I dedicated a couple of weeks to self-study about practical applications to grasp the complexities and interrelationships inherent to these kind of systems.
+I dedicated a couple of weeks to self-study about practical applications to grasp the complexities and interrelationships inherent to these kinds of systems.

 I suggest first focusing on one particular large-scale system and learn how it works (for example, a global booking service).
 Given my previous expertise, I also decided to focus my training on one particular software stack: the Java stack.